Use this glovebox features comparison chart to help choose the best glovebox system for your application and budget.

 Additive manufacturing (AM), commonly called 3D printing, isn’t just for rocket scientists anymore.
 Its use has increased exponentially as companies and researchers discover useful applications and innovative methods.
 Availability of equipment and supplies for performing three-dimensional printing is becoming almost commonplace; it’s just a matter of time before retailers start to offer 3D printing services, or a few mavericks begin to do it in their homes (broken coffee cup?
 No problem; I’ll just make another one!).

 Back in the late 1980s, single-production industrial prototyping was going from drawing board to reality.
-The first patent was issued in 1986 for the stereolithography apparatus (SLA), with the first comm
+The first patent was issued in 1986 for the stereolithography apparatus (SLA), with

 Prominently featured in the pharmaceutical manufacturing industry, a barrier isolator creates an aseptic environment for compounding parenteral (injectable), ophthalmic, and inhaled medications.
 Due to the significant risk posed by microbiological contamination, the critical area where the compounding takes place requires protection beyond that of a typical laboratory glovebox.

 Since the first publication of USP’s General Chapter <797> Pharmaceutical Compounding—Sterile Preparations, compounding aseptic isolators (CAI) have offered the most economical alternative to constructing a dedicated cleanroom for sterile compounding.
 However, pharmaceutical compounding standards have undergone a major overhaul in recent years, including a developing revision of USP 797.

 Below are the answers to three common questions regarding the future of isolators in compounding pharmacies.

 Glove boxes were first used in the 1940s as controlled environments for the military to research radioactive materials.
 These special controlled environments increased in popularity as the medical field began handling viruses and other pathogens for the creation of vaccines and pharmaceuticals.